 There is a wide array of benchmarking applications for the Windows ecosystem of which most are free.
 Before using any of the benchmarking software listed in this article, make sure nothing else is running on your computer.
 Running user applications and processes can slow down the benchmark and change the results.
 In this article, we’ll look at a few benchmarking software applications you can use to test the performance of your Windows PC.

 Option 1: Using Performance Monitor

 Every Windows distribution has this handy built-in diagnostics tool.
-You can use Performance Monitor to view performance either either in real time or from a log file.
+You can use Performance Monitor to view performance either in real-time or from a log file.
 You can also configure how the results are outputted so you can analyze the results.

 - Press the Windows Key + R on your keyboard and type “perfmon /report”.